GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-04-13-using-caching-and-async-to-improve-performance.md

 promoImageAlt: "An illustration of the performance improvements based on caching and asynchronous coding."
 ---

 Almost every CMS served website has some concept of dynamic content resolution.
 A means to serve up related or latest content links while minimising the burden on the content editors.
 This style of functionality is commonly delivered through functionality such as Search & Navigation, Content Graph, Algolia or some other indexing functionality.
 Another common use of dynamic content resolution are mega menus where the structure is based on the IA of the site and uses some form of recursive logic.
 For an **In-Process** or **Traditional CMS**, these can have a significant impact on the server response time for a page.

-The server response time is the time between the server receiving a request and delivering it's response, disregarding any transmission time between the server and the client.
+> 📖**Note:** The server response time is the time between the server receiving a request and delivering it's response, disregarding any transmission time between the server and the client.

-In the following sections I'm going to be talking about improving performance with a case study that includes Optimizely CMS 12 and Search & Navigation.
-The lessons can be easily translated to other indexes and uses.
-In this particular case study, the site in question received 450,000 requests a day and was encountering issues with Thread Pool Starvation being reported every week and an average server response time of 1.52s.
-Following these changes, the average server response time dropped to 0.044s, a 98% reduction!
+In the following sections I'm going to be talking about techniques I have used in practice on a high traffic website that was observed to be having performance issues such as Thread Pool Starvation.

 ## What is Thread Pool Starvation?